csvpath/csvpath/docs/variables.md

     /@[a-zA-Z-0-9\_\.]+/
 ```

-A.k.a. one or more letters, numbers, underscores, and dots.
+A.k.a., one or more letters, numbers, underscores, and dots.
 Additionally, a variable name cannot begin with a period.

 # Examples
 - `@weather="cloudy"`